binci/binci/README.md

 alias binci=$PWD/bin/linux/binci
 ```

-Once the above steps are completed the `binci` executable will be avilable.
+Once the above steps are completed the `binci` executable will be available.

 ## Why Binci Over Docker Compose?